 Materials Needed for Painting on Rocks

-With the right materials, you can create some really interesting painted rocks.
+With the right materials and paint supplies, you can create some fascinating painted rocks.
 You can also create quite a variety of textures and techniques such as dot-painting, embellishments, marbling, and much more when experimenting with these tools and materials.

 - Apron or craft clothes